akatharollo/Blackjack-Game/README.md

 # Blackjack-Game
-Black Jack game learned on Scrimba in JavaScript
+Black Jack game learned on Scrimba in JavaScript Course